To put it simply, if your website’s technical SEO isn’t on point – you’re not going to rank well on Google.

 Site Speed Optimization

-Apart from identifying crawlability and indexing problems, a thorough technical SEO audit should also highlight performance issues.
+Apart from identifying crawlability and indexing problems, a thorough technical search engine optimization audit should also highlight performance issues.

 What is Site Speed?